+M402 Marketing Systems (3 cr.)
+P: M301, M303 or concurrent (or consent of instructor).
+Analysis of marketing systems.
+Focuses on institutional structure, relationships, and functions.
+Marketing channels analyzed in terms of development and as organized behavior systems.
+Comparative and international marketing.
+The social role of marketing.
+Note: prerequisites for non-business students are A202 and M300.
 M405 Buyer Behavior (3 cr.)
-P: M301 (or consent of instructor).
+P: M303 (or consent of instructor).
 Buyer behavior relevant to marketing decisions.
 Logic of marketing segmentation, recognizing customer heterogeneity.
 Buyer behavior analyzed in terms of decision-making process and models of individual and aggregate behavior.
 Specific attention given to consumer behavior in retail markets and to procurement behavior in industrial markets.
+Note: prerequisites for non-business students are M300 and Psy.
+P101.

 M408 Quantitative Methods for Marketing Management (3 cr.)
-P: M303 (or consent of instructor.
+P: M303 (or consent of instructor).
 Application of key quantitative tools to marketing-decision problems.
 Emphasis given to application of quantitative methods to basic marketing problems and the role of quantitative methods for marketing management.
 Specific tools covered include Bayesian decision theory and mathematical, computer, and forecasting models.
 M415 Advertising and Promotion Management (3 cr.)
-P: M301 (or consent of instructor).
+P: M303 (or consent of instructor).
 Basic advertising and sales-promotion concepts.
 The design, management, and integration of a firm's promotional strategy.
-Public policy aspects and the role of advertising in marketing communications in different cultures M418 Advertising Strategy (3 cr.)
-P: M301, M303, M415, and consent of instructor.
+Public policy aspects and the role of advertising in marketing communications in different cultures.
+Note: prerequisites for non-business students are M300 and Psy.
+P101.

+M418 Advertising Strategy (3 cr.)
+P: M303, M415, and consent of instructor.
 Major managerial problems of promotion administration; advertising research, agency relationships, media concepts and strategy, appropriations and budgets, evaluation, coordination, regulation, and campaign planning.